-Katie Ledecky Breaks World Record Ahead of 2018 TYR Pro Swim Series Finals
+Katie Ledecky Breaks Own World Record, Wins at 2018 TYR Pro Swim Series

 Katie Ledecky continues her domination in the pool regardless of the event.

-The swimmer set a new world record in the 1,500-meter freestyle race Wednesday, taking first place in her preliminary heat at the 2018 TYR Pro Swim Series in Indianapolis.
+The swimmer set a new world record in the 1,500-meter freestyle race Wednesday, taking first place at the 2018 TYR Pro Swim Series in Indianapolis.

 She posted a time of 15:20.48, which was five seconds better than her previous record set in 2015, per Nick Zaccardi of NBC Sports.